stateless-solutions/litepaper/README.md

 revolutionize the credibility and efficiency of the interactions between applications and various blockchain networks.

-Through a federated but heterogeneous node network, Stateless encourages data providers to continually refine and enhance their services and provers, fostering a competitive environment with a diverse range of offerings.
-This strategic development positions Stateless as a comprehensive "one-stop" infrastructure solution where consumers can not only access verifiable RPC but also choose from a variety of proof-based services tailored to their specific use cases.
+Through a federated but heterogeneous node network, Stateless encourages data providers to continually refine and enhance their services and provers, fostering a cooperative environment with a diverse range of complementary offerings.This strategic development positions Stateless as a comprehensive "one-stop" infrastructure solution where consumers can not only access verifiable RPC but also choose from a variety of proof-based services tailored to their specific use cases.

 **2026**: Establish a decentralized prover market that catalyzes direct peer-to-peer connections between consumers and nodes, significantly enhancing the integrity and efficiency across decentralized ecosystems.
 This market will facilitate direct peer-to-peer connections, fostering a permisionless ecosystem for data consumers.
 The key to this ecosystem is the verifiable compute that underlies every service, ensuring that each transaction and interaction within the Stateless infrastructure is trustworthy and transparent.
 This initiative, grounded in a blockchain-agnostic ZK infrastructure, enables Stateless to substantiate any transaction on any network supported by the protocol.